script3/soroban-governor/docs/architecture.md

 Protocol Requirements:
 * Max Life
     * The max life of a proposal must be under 21 days, that is, the time from creation to execution must occur in at most 21 days.
 This is checked by totaling the values of `vote delay`, `vote period`, and `timelock`.
 This restriction is due to ensure proposals and vote checkpoints can be safely stored in temporary storage, significantly reducing cost.
+* Max `vote period`
+    * The max vote period of a proposal is 7 days.
+This ensures the Votes contract does not need to track an unnecessary amount of voting checkpoints.

 ### Proposal

 A proposal is a set of calldata and metadata that users are able to vote on.
 Upon creation, a vote start window is created `vote delay` seconds in the future.
 Due to Soroban's cheap temporary storage and the proposals definite life span, all relevant information for a proposal is stored on chain to allow all parties a simple way to fetch and analyze proposal contents.

 **Proposal Contents:**
-* calldata `Vec<Vec<Val>>`
+* calldata `Calldata`
-    * A Vector of functions to call on execution
+    * The calldata of a function to execute (contract, function, arguments).
-* sub_calldata `Vec<Vec<Val>>`
+* sub_calldata `Vec<SubCalldata>`
-    * A vector of `SubContractInvocation` calldata to create contract authorization objects for
+    * A vector of `SubCalldata` to create any required authorizations on behalf of the Governor contract for execution.
 * description `String`
-    * A description of the proposal
+    * A description of the proposal (supports Markdown formatting).
-    * TODO: Determine if storing this all in temporary storage is cheap enough of if structured data will need to be stored in IPFS instead, and determine a consistent structure for frontends to consume
 * proposer `Address`
-    * The user who created the proposal
+    * The user who created the proposal.
-* vote_start `Timestamp`
+* vote_start `u64`
-    * The ledger timestamp where votes will be fetched from and when voting can begin
+    * The ledger timestamp where votes will be fetched from and when voting can begin.
-* vote_end `Timestamp`
+* vote_end `u64`
-    * The ledger timestamp voting will close at
+    * The ledger timestamp voting will close at.

-TODO: Determine if calling multiple contracts will be significantly more complicated than calling a single contract.
-Multi-calls can be encoded in deployed WASM contracts if required.
-If so, reduce interface to only a single Vec for both `calldata` and `sub_calldata`.

 ## Voter